 Overview:

 Long-term memory is a critical feature of human cognition, and it has been a prominent focus of research in experimental psychology.
 Many paradigms designed to tap long-term memory rely on asking participants to learn or study content, then testing memory about that content.
 This is a good approach if one wants to understand how memory supports educational achievement, for example, where explicit study is part of the process.
 But, in day-to-day life, people often form new memories — many of which last for a long time — incidentally.
 People do not remember what they read in a magazine, the moment a partner was met, or the plot of a favorite story because they try to.
 Somehow, a good deal of experience just gets encoded into memory as life goes by.
-To study this side of long-term memory, experimental psychologists use something called an “incidentalencoding paradigm.”is
+To study this side of long-term memory, experimental psychologists use something called an incidental-encoding paradigm.

+The paradigm is especially useful for investigating the kinds of experiences that tend to produce strong long-term memories.
+Researchers think about experiences in terms of the kind of engagement they demand — personal, purely intellectual, deep, or shallow, for example.
+The incidental-encoding paradigm can be used to contrast long-term memory formation during different kinds of engagement by varying the cover task used to expose an individual to stimuli.
+A cover task is a task that a participant is asked to complete without knowing that memory for the stimuli in the task is tested later.

-This video demonstrates the standard procedures for using the incidental encoding paradigm to investigate long-term memory when explicit study of a stimulus is not demanded.
+This video demonstrates standard procedures for using the incidental encoding paradigm and two different cover tasks to investigate long-term memory when explicit study of a stimulus is not demanded.

 Procedure: